 - 14.1 The organ is by Blackett & Howden of Newcastle and has two manuals and 18 stops.
 The oak case is simple and effective.
-The instrument is reported to be working well following its rebuild in 2009 by Brian Brightons. - 14.2 Altar rails are oak on decorative twisted iron brackets with hinged centre section, in good condition. - 14.3 Choir pews are softwood stained, decorated and in good order. - 14.4 The Pulpit is up steps, constructed of pine and a sturdy frame and decorative panels on a stub column.
-There is a lectern with light fitting and a newly installed handrail. - 14.5 The Lady Chapel has a simple oak table in good condition with rail and kneeler. - 14.6 The pews are polished pine with decorative end gables in good condition. - 14.7 The stone font was relocated into the North west corner of the Tower as part of the re-ordering works, and is on a plinth with decorative painted cover in good order.
+The instrument is now not used but is understood to be in working order; this is due to not having an organist currently. - 14.2 Altar rails are oak on decorative twisted iron brackets with hinged centre section, in good condition. - 14.3 Choir pews are softwood stained, decorated and in good order. - 14.4 The pulpit is up steps, constructed of pine and a sturdy frame and decorative panels on a stub column.
+There is a lectern with light fitting and a newly installed handrail. - 14.5 The Lady Chapel has a simple oak table in good condition with rail and kneeler. - 14.6 The pews are polished pine with decorative end gables in good condition. - 14.7 The stone font was relocated into the north west corner of the Tower as part of the re-ordering works, and is on a plinth with decorative painted cover in good order.